JulianLeonBaroi/Tetris-Electronika-60-24/README.md

   Release Date: 27.02.24
 </p>
 <p>
   [N.B.: PLEASE, DO NOT COPY.
-You can take inspiration and make your own.]
+You can take inspiration and make your own.
+This "Tetris® Electronika 60 Emulation - Old Classic Retro Gaming" video here in the Resources (inside GitHub) is the compressed version of the original video (I compressed it because of the 25 MB limit.).
+The original file is included in the zip file at Releases.]
 </p>
 <br>
 <p>